Leadership, Diversity, and Civil Society

 This conference invites participants to explore these issues.
-Each year, the Voluntary Sector and Volunteering Research Conference – organised by the Voluntary Sector Studies Network (VSSN) and the National Council of Voluntary Organisations (NCVO) – provides a unique opportunity for academics, policy makers and practitioners from the UK and further afield to come together to share findings and discuss the implications of research for the sector’s future as a site of social leadership and social justice.
+In 2021, the Voluntary Sector and Volunteering Research Conference – organised by the Voluntary Sector Studies Network (VSSN), in partnership with the Birmingham Voluntary Service Council (BVSC) – will provide a unique opportunity for academics, policy makers and practitioners from the UK and further afield to come together to share findings and discuss the implications of research for the sector’s future as a site of social leadership and social justice.

 Aims and streams

 - Contribute to evidence and theory-building in the field